 Social networks are a crucial aspect of your online store’s promotion on Green Monday.
 They present an awesome opportunity to raise brand awareness, build strong relationships with your customers and, above all, create buzz around your products and deals.

 Evoke Nostalgia by Sharing Festive Content

-Holiday preparations are a stressful time for most of your customers, so why not use social networks to engage them?
+Holiday preparations are a stressful time for most of your customers, so why not use social networks to engage with them?
 Create and share content that will boost people’s interactions with your brand and show its human side.
 Above all, this is a great opportunity to learn more about your customers and turn them into brand advocates.

-Share quizzes.
+Start sharing quizzes.
 They’re popular among online customers because they’re interactive and personalized.
 For example, you could ask a customer about their preferences and, based on them, recommend the best product for them to buy on Green Monday.

 Most importantly, share gorgeous photos and videos that evoke emotions.
 These could be holiday-themed videos, infographics, animations, memes, etc. Encourage customers to create user-generated content using your products and brand tags.
-You could also take behind-the-scenes photos during the holiday season to humanize your brand and earn customers’ love.
+You could also take behind-the-scenes photos during the holiday season to humanize your brand and earn customer love.

-When used properly, social networks can maximize your reach and boost conversions.
-And, this is where using hashtags helps.
+When used properly, social networks can maximize your reach and boost conversions, and this is where using hashtags helps.
 For starters, use some generic holiday-related hashtags, such as #HappyHolidays, #GreenMonday, #GreenMondayDeals, #WishList, etc. You can also use your branded hashtags for those customers that want to stay on top of your products.

-Improve your Communications
+Improve Your Communications

 During the holiday season, there will be a spike in your brand and product mentions.
 Invest in a solid social media monitoring tool that will let you stay on top of your mentions.
 You should also improve your live chat services to ensure that your customer support doesn’t suffer as the traffic grows.